-Table 5.139: Fuel Hydrant Network- Overall conclusion
+Table 5.144: Fuel Hydrant Network- Overall conclusion

 Description RAG Assessment

 Assessment of scope/specification

 Assessment of Costs

-We conclude that the scope/scope change will meet the outputs required of the proje project is, however, at a very early stage with only high-level costs available.
+We conclude that the scope/scope change will meet the outputs required of the project project is, however, at a very early stage with only high-level costs available.
 Therefore detailed project assessment will take place as part of the StageGate process when furt detail becomes available.
-With the exception of the allowance for main contractors' preliminaries that we have e, a more
+Aside from reducing the main contractors' preliminaries, the only other variance betwoupdated Dublin Airport 2022 estimate and the IFS assessment is the escalation calculat increased allowance for escalation. e, a more ther project veen the